 The university will follow the 2020-2021 academic calendar, with the fall 2020 semester beginning August 24 and ending on December 10, 2020.

-To ensure students continue to experience quality learning experiences in safe environments, the Academic Affairs division is working with faculty to plan for the continuation of quality educational experiences at Clarke in the fall 2020 semester.
-As we prepare for the start of the fall semester in August, students can expect to experience a variety of approaches to instruction including face-to-face, hybrid, and online (synchronous and asynchronous) formats, all with keeping health and safety in mind.
+To ensure students continue to experience quality learning experiences in safe environments, the Academic Affairs division worked closely with faculty to plan for the continuation of quality educational experiences at Clarke in the fall 2020 semester.
+During the fall semester, students can expect to experience a variety of approaches to instruction including face-to-face, hybrid, and online (synchronous and asynchronous) formats, all with keeping health and safety in mind.

 The Fall 2020 Instruction Information for Students link above contains detailed information about what students can expect for fall course instruction and how they can learn more about their specific course schedules.
 We ask that you read the message carefully.